Short intro to SEO

 Each tool below is covered in greater depth by Dan Norris in his book 3 Months to No.1: The 2020 “No-Nonsense” SEO Playbook For Getting Your Website Found on Google.
 It's a short eBook that you can devour in a weekend.

-Note: I am not affiliated with any of the links found in this article.
+Note: I am not affiliated with any of the links or references found in this article.

 SerpFox helps you track your website's rank on a search engine results page (SERP).
 The higher your website ranks, the closer to the top you'll find it for a particular keyword.
 For example, if you sell bicycle rentals in San Diego, you'd want to rank high anytime someone searches for 'bicycle tours san diego' (that's known as a keyword in SEO-speak).